Middlesex Yeomanry: Imperial Yeomanry

 The war ground on as the Imperial forces tried to control the Boer Commandos with a system of blockhouse lines.
 Rundle's force was building one such line that had reached Tweefontein just before Christmas 1901, watched by a large commando under Christiaan de Wet.
 11th Battalion IY was the main part of a covering force of 400 yeomanry and two guns camped on the nearby hill of Groenkop under the command of Maj Williams.
 The approaches were inadequately picketed, and at 02.00 on Christmas morning de Wet led his men up the hill.
-They were already half way up before they were challenged by a sentry, and immediately stormed the camp, sweeping through the tents and transport lines in the dark.
+They were already halfway up before they were challenged by a sentry, and immediately stormed the camp, sweeping through the tents and transport lines in the dark.
 Of around 550 men in camp, almost 350 were killed or captured in the Battle of Groenkop, and the camp was looted by the hungry Boers.
 However, it was their last major success, and the war ended in April 1902.
 The Middlesex IY companies earned the regiment its first Battle honour: South Africa 1900–01.

 The IY concept was considered a success and before the war ended the existing Yeomanry regiments at home were converted into Imperial Yeomanry, the Middlesex becoming the Middlesex Imperial Yeomanry (Duke of Cambridge's Hussars) in 1901.
 It HQ was at Rutland Yard, Knightsbridge The Imperial Yeomanry were subsumed into the new Territorial Force (TF) under the Haldane Reforms of 1908, the Middlesex becoming the 1st County of London Yeomanry (Middlesex, Duke of Cambridge's Hussars).
 It formed part of the TF's London Mounted Brigade.
 Regimental HQ moved to the Duke of York's Headquarters in Chelsea in 1912.